dmartinezgarcia/Python-Programming/README.md

 **Note 16**: When you pass mutable values as arguments to functions be careful not to change its value (unless this is intended) as the change will remain after exiting the function.
 This is considered a *side effect* and it is generally frowned upon, you should use return values to communicate with your application.

+**Note 17**: If you want to terminate execution, you can call the `sys.exit()` method, which raises an exception that which results in the end of the program.
+You must import the `sys` module first.